 For paperwork issued by GAM CAMO, a Workpack Control form GAM/CAMO-004 together with the Worksheet form GAM/CAMO-005 are used (if required).

 All Work Sheet must be accompanied with the necessary reference data for the accomplishment of the maintenance task.
 For other associated approved data such as AD, SB, ICA’s and etc., it shall be printed and attached together with the Work Sheet.

+For complex maintenance tasks (e.g. task that require other components to be removed and reinstalled to access the main component to perform maintenance), CAMO Planner shall transcribe each task onto the Work Sheet and subdivided into clear stages to ensure a record of the accomplishment of the complete maintenance task.

 Parts Report is required for any replacement of components that had been performed during the maintenance.